stephaneyfx/everust/README.md

 # Purpose

-Rust crate to evaluate rust code.
+Rust crate to evaluate rust code using rustc.